endeavorcomm/le-cms/deploy-certificates.md

 Ensure that all DNS entries for your url are resolvable before deploying a new site and certificate

-## HTTP/S site & certificate setup
+## If using the HTTP challenge method

 SSH to your webserver(s) as a user with sudo privileges